 You can also be charged regardless of whether you have a concealed weapons permit or not, as this offense only relates to being in possession of a firearm while intoxicated.
 Your concealed weapons permit does not remove your obligation not to possess a firearm while intoxicated.

-Under Section 2923.16 of the Ohio Revised Code, you can also be charged with the separate offense of improperly handling firearms in a motor vehicle if you knowingly transport or have a loaded gun in the car at the time you are under the influence of alcohol, drugs or if your BAC is over Ohio’s legal limit of 0.08.
-This offense can qualify as a fourth or fifth-degree felony, the penalties for which can range from six months-18 months in prison and up to a $5,000 fine depending upon which subsection of 2923.16 you are charged under.
+Under Section 2923.16 of the Ohio Revised Code, you can also be charged with improperly handling a firearm in a motor vehicle if you knowingly transport or have a loaded gun in the car at the time you are under the influence of alcohol, drugs or if your BAC is over Ohio’s legal limit of 0.08.
+This is a fourth or fifth-degree felony with penalties between six months to18 months in prison and up to a $5,000 fine.

 Can You Lose Your Gun Permit After a DUI?